Welcome to the website for the Railway Work, Life & Death project.

 We’re making it easier to find out about railway worker accidents in Britain and Ireland from the late 1880s to 1939.
 We’re providing data about who was involved, what they were doing on the railways, what happened to them and why.
 Although today most people don’t realise it, working on the railways 100 years ago was incredibly dangerous, with hundreds killed and tens of thousands injured each year.

 We’re entirely dependent on the hard work and dedication of our brilliant volunteers, so we want to recognise their important contributions, without which the project wouldn’t function.
-So far we’ve been able to make publicly available the work produced by the NRM volunteers.
-They’ve been through reports produced by the state-appointed Railway Inspectorate between 1900 and 1939, detailing investigations into railway worker accidents, and through the record book of the Great Eastern Railway Company’s Benevolent Fund 1913-23.
-They’ve extracted the details found in the documents – things like names, ages, roles, companies and details of the accident – and entered them into our database.
-We’ve added to this details from one of the railway trades unions, covering 1901-1905.
+So far we’ve been able to make publicly available the work produced by the NRM and MRC volunteers.
+Between them, they’ve been through all the accident reports produced by the state-appointed Railway Inspectorate covering 1900-1939, the record book of the Great Eastern Railway Company’s Benevolent Fund 1913-23, and seven runs of information produced by the Amalgamated Society of Railway Servants/ National Union of Railwaymen trade union between 1889 and 1920.
+The volunteers have extracted the details found in the documents – things like names, ages, roles, companies and details of the accident or support provided – and entered them into our database.

 This database is now available, free, on this website, so that anyone who’s interested can easily learn more about work and accidents on Britain and Ireland’s railways from the later 19th century until the Second World War.